ExpediaGroup/graphql-kotlin/docs/server/data-loaders.md

 ## `KotlinDataLoader`

-The [GraphQLRequestHandler](./graphql-request-handler.md) accepts an optional `DataLoaderRegistry` that will be used on every request.
+The [GraphQLRequestHandler](./graphql-request-handler.md) accepts an optional `DataLoaderRegistryFactory` that will be used on every request.
-The `DataLoaderRegistry` is a map of a unique data loader names to a `DataLoader` object that handles the cache for an output type in your graph.
+The `DataLoaderRegistryFactory` generates a new `DataLoaderRegistry` on every request.
+The registry is a map of a unique data loader names to a `DataLoader` object that handles the cache for an output type in your graph.
 A `DataLoader` caches the types by some unique value, usually by the type id, and can handle different types of batch requests.

 To help in the registration of these various `DataLoaders`, we have created a basic interface `KotlinDataLoader`: